-Members of the University Graduate School faculty ultimately determine standards of admission, set the general requirements for degrees, pass upon the specific requirements of programs, approve courses for graduate credit, and certify candidates for degrees.
+Members of The University Graduate School faculty ultimately determine standards of admission, set the general requirements for degrees, pass upon the specific requirements of programs, approve courses for graduate credit, and certify candidates for degrees.
 These functions are executed by the Graduate Council and the dean and administrative staff.
-More specifically, the University Graduate School faculty serve on advisory and research committees for doctoral students, direct master's theses and doctoral dissertations, and elect members of the Graduate Council.
-The Graduate Council, which represents professional as well as arts and sciences departments, meets monthly during the academic year.
-In addition to the functions delegated to it by the faculty of the University Graduate School, it serves as an executive advisory body to the dean and administrative staff on policy matters.
-It reviews the findings of the dean's staff in connection with the program reviews mandated by the Indiana Commission for Higher Education; it receives the reports of the school's standing faculty committees (i.e. Curriculum, Awards, Graduate Faculty Membership, and Graduate Initiatives); it acts on recommendations for changes in admission, the curriculum, degree requirements, and procedures for the administration of student programs; it receives and acts on the recommendations of ad hoc committees appointed by the dean; it gives advice on ways to improve the quality of graduate work; and it seeks ways to coordinate the programs of the University Graduate School with other graduate programs in the university.
+More specifically, The University Graduate School faculty serve on advisory and research committees for doctoral students, direct master's theses and doctoral dissertations, and elect members of the Graduate Council.

+The Graduate Council, which represents faculty in all graduate units, meets monthly during the academic year.
+In addition to the functions delegated to it by the faculty of The University Graduate School, it serves as an executive advisory body to the dean and administrative staff on policy matters.
+It receives the reports of the school's standing faculty committees; it acts upon recommendations for changes in admission, the curriculum, degree requirements, and procedures for the administration of student programs; it receives and acts upon the recommendations of ad hoc committees appointed by the dean; it gives advice on ways to improve the quality of graduate work; and it seeks ways to coordinate the programs of The University Graduate School with other graduate programs in the university.